CABSEL/CALISTA/README.md

 ## References
-Papili Gao N., Hartmann T., Fang T., and Gunawan R., CALISTA: Clustering And Lineage Inference in Single Cell Transcriptional Analysis, in preparation.
+Papili Gao N., Hartmann T. and Gunawan R., CALISTA: Clustering And Lineage Inference in Single Cell Transcriptional Analysis, in preparation.
 [Abstract]()

 ## Acknowledgement
 This work is supported by funding from Swiss National Science Foundation.